EliLauwers/assignment2/assignment2_report.md

 SELECT DISTINCT r.email
 FROM registration r
 WHERE r.email NOT IN (
-        /* All email adresses of people who have registrations at different enterprises */ SELECT DISTINCT r1.email
+  /* All email adresses of people who have registrations at different enterprises */ WITH linked as (
-        FROM (
     SELECT *
     FROM registration r
     INNER JOIN car c USING(license_plate)
+  )
+    SELECT DISTINCT l1.email
-        ) r1 -- r1 => link a registration to a cars owning enterprise
+  FROM linked l1 -- link a registration to a cars owning enterprise INNER JOIN linked l2 ON l1.email = l2.email
-        INNER JOIN (
-                SELECT *
-                FROM registration r
-                INNER JOIN car c USING(license_plate)
-        ) r2 -- Same as r2
-        ON r1.email = r2.email
-        AND r1.enterprisenumber != r2.enterprisenumber
+    AND l1.enterprisenumber != l2.enterprisenumber
 )
 ```